Interview with Stefan Banz

 and has a certain intention.

 W: To return briefly to the work for the prison.
-The starting point was
+The starting point

 your knowledge of certain figures, your theoretical base that you